praveenraj2001/StudyMaterial/Notes/README.md

 # StudyMaterial

 # File Type
- * .cxx extension has more Generic than .cpp
+ * .cxx extension is more Generic than .cpp

 # Some nice points
  ## Pointer